 Mark Stirling is a former medical doctor who pioneered work amongst university students with the Navigators in Edinburgh from 1998 to 2004.
 In 2007 he completed an MA in Exegetical Theology at Covenant Seminary in St Louis and in 2011 gained a PhD in Biblical Studies from St Andrews University, his thesis examining issues of discipleship and maturity in Ephesians.
-He and his wife Jenny now live in St Andrews, Scotland, where they have been involved in leading a new church (Cornerstone St Andrews) and developing the work of Chalmers Institute, seeking to see God’s people equipped with the necessary theological tools for discipleship and mission.
-Alongside the ongoing work of Chalmers, Mark also enjoys teaching ministry trainees at both Edinburgh Theological Seminary and Highland Theological College.
+He and his wife Jenny recently moved to the Highlands from St Andrews, where they had been involved in leading a new church (Cornerstone St Andrews) and developing the work of Chalmers Institute, seeking to see God’s people equipped with the necessary theological tools for discipleship and mission.
+The move to the Highlands is to facilitate a growing partnership between Chalmers and Highland Theological College.